 The World Health Organization (WHO) estimates that about 1 million people die by suicide each year.
 For every completed suicide, at least six suicide survivors remain, struggling with complicated grief.
 A person who is experiencing suicidal ideations may not ask outright for help, but this does not mean they don’t need it.
 Suicide can be seen as a means to an end for people who are struggling with suicidal thoughts, and research has demonstrated that most people coping with suicidal feelings do not actually wish to die – they just want the overwhelming emotional pain to go away.
-If you suspect that a loved one intends to die by suicide, an inpatient treatment program that has much experience helping those with suicidal ideation is the best, safest option for care.
+If you suspect that a loved one intends to die by suicide, an inpatient treatment center that has much experience helping those with suicidal ideation is the best, safest option for care.

-An inpatient treatment program for people who are struggling with suicidal ideation is the best way to handle these thoughts and behaviors.
+An inpatient treatment center for people who are struggling with suicidal ideation is the best way to handle these thoughts and behaviors.
 An inpatient environment will allow you to escape the stresses of your life and focus upon the challenges that are causing the suicidal feelings.
 You’ll learn coping strategies for dealing with the troubles in your life that you will be able to build upon in the years to come.
 Most importantly, you’ll be safe and secure, surrounded by compassionate, caring people who will help you learn the tools needed to lead a happy, healthy life.

-At Cedar Crest Hospital & Residential Treatment Center, we are committed to providing evidence-based, quality behavioral healthcare for children, adolescents, adults, older adults, military active duty, and families struggling with suicidal thoughts and behaviors.
-Our inpatient program provides intensive psychiatric care designed to stabilize a person who is in crisis and in need of our compassionate, safe environment.
-We’ll create an individualized plan of care for each client we treat, always going the extra mile to ensure that all who come to us are secure and supported long after they have left our program.
+At Cedar Crest, a suicidal thoughts treatment center in Belton, we are committed to providing evidence-based, quality behavioral healthcare for children, adolescents, adults, older adults, military active duty, and families struggling with suicidal thoughts and behaviors.
+Our inpatient treatment center provides intensive psychiatric care designed to stabilize a person who is in crisis and in need of our compassionate, safe environment.
+We’ll create an individualized plan of care for each client we treat, always going the extra mile to ensure that all who come to us are secure and supported long after they have left our center.